-City's PMS.5 We also determined whether the reimbursements were calculated correctly, supported with proper documentation, and did not exceed the amounts specified in the Active Fund's fee schedule.
-For instances in which a member's spouse or child received benefits, we checked whether proof of dependency (i.e., marriage certificate or child's birth certificate) was on file.
+supported with proper documentation, and did not exceed the amounts specified in the Retiree Fund's fee schedule.
+For instances in which a member's spouse or child received benefits, we checked whether proof of dependency (i.e., child's birth certificate, marriage certificate, or certificate of domestic partnership) was on file.